-Out of 1,946 respondents only 299 have indicated additional suggestions to improve the services offered by university administrative staff.
-Obtained data allows to identify the common problems and suggestions for improvement in participating HEI.
+Only 217 respondents have indicated additional suggestions to improve the services offered by university administrative staff.
+Obtained data allows to identify the common problems and suggestions for improvement in HEIs involved in the Erasmus+ programme.

 Main recommendations proposed by students include three following aspects: